msindelic/redi_final_project/README.md

    - Runtime and release year

 ### Manage Favorites
 1. **Add to Favorites**: Click the heart icon on any movie card or in the modal
 2. **View Favorites**: Click the "My Favorites" button in the header
-3. **Remove from Favorites**: Click the red heart icon on favorited movies
+3. **Remove from Favorites**: Click the red heart icon on favorites movies
 4. **Favorites Count**: See the number badge next to "My Favorites" button

 ### Keyboard Shortcuts
 - **Enter** - Submit search query
 - **Escape** - Close modal window